formkit/docs-content/inputs/file.md

 <reference-table type="sectionKeys" primary="section-key" :data="[
-  {'section-key': 'fileList', description: 'A wrapper for the whole list of files.'}, {'section-key': 'fileItem', description: 'An element containing the fileName and remove action for each file.'}, {'section-key': 'fileName', description: 'The element containing the name of a file.'}, {'section-key': 'fileRemove', description: 'The element that removes a file from the list.'}, {'section-key': 'noFiles', description: 'The element shown when there are no files selected.'}
+  {'section-key': 'fileList', description: 'A wrapper for the whole list of files.'}, {'section-key': 'fileItemIcon', description: 'An element containing an optional fileItem icon.'}, {'section-key': 'fileItem', description: 'An element containing the fileName and remove action for each file.'}, {'section-key': 'fileName', description: 'The element containing the name of a file.'}, {'section-key': 'fileRemove', description: 'The element that removes a file from the list.'}, {'section-key': 'fileRemoveIcon', description: 'An element containing the fileRemove icon.'}, {'section-key': 'noFiles', description: 'The element shown when there are no files selected.'}, {'section-key': 'noFilesIcon', description: 'An element containing an icon within the noFiles section.'}, ]">
-  ]">
 </reference-table>